avishagnevo/agentic-RAG/README.md

 **Requirements:**
 * Our code was built and tested on python3.11, which makes it the preferable version (However it might work on others, but will require changing package versions)
 * Must have a `.env` file which should be added to the projects directory.
+Note that some frameworks might require additional steps to read the `.env` file, if you encounter any issues you can hard code the API key in the `llms.py` file under the `AZURE_OPENAI_API_KEY` variable.
-The containts of this file should be the `Azure OpenAI api key` and it should be written as such:
+* The contains of this file should be the `Azure OpenAI api key` and it should be written as such:
 ```.env
 API_KEY="your-secret-api-key"
 ```